Cognirobo/robotron/projectplan/2016_05_16_Hackday/readme.md

   - [x] created a Python script to cummunicate

 * Pictures and clips
-  - we will see if this is working :-)
+  - [x] Upploaded some Images, we will see if this is working :-)